troperville

 Baby Snaps: I'm sorry, Jake.
 It's over. *zoom to close, falls backward over cliff, smashes into pieces*

 • The series as a whole has become much darker.
 While theres still loony silliness all around, there are way more melancholic undertones to the show than before.
-Compare a recent episode to one of the earlier ones which featured candy parties and thawed out businessman.
+Compare a recent episode to one of the earlier ones which featured candy parties and thawed out businessmen.

 • "Lady & Peebles", in which Lady Rainicorn is revealed to be pregnant in the last seconds and set in the organic lair of a conscious heart often tombed in the Ice King, mostly.